Choral

 }

 Giallorenzo, S., Montesi, F. and Peressotti, M. 2020.
-Object-Oriented Choreographic Programming.
+Choral: Object-Oriented Choreographic Programming.
 CoRR. abs/22005.09520, (2020).
 DOI:10.48550/arXiv.2005.09520.

 We present Choral, the first language for programming choreographies (multiparty protocols) that builds on top of mainstream programming abstractions: in Choral, choreographies are objects.
 Given a choreography that defines interactions among some roles (Alice, Bob, etc.), an implementation for each role in the choreography is automatically generated by a compiler.
 These implementations are libraries in pure Java, which developers can modularly compose in their own programs to participate correctly in choreographies.